 Winner of the National Book Critics Circle Award

-A Lesson Before Dying is an Oprah’s Book Club selection about a young man who returns to 1940s Louisiana to visit a young black man on death row for a crime he did not commit.
+A Lesson Before Dying is an Oprah's Book Club book set in New Orleans about a young man who returns to 1940s Louisiana to visit a young black man on death row for a crime he did not commit.
 Together, these two men come to understand there is heroism in resisting.

 All this Could Be Yours by Jami Attenberg

 For fans of Big Little Lies and Succession

 All This Could Be Yours is a good story about a bad man.
 Alex Tuchman a strong-minded lawyer, devoted mother and loving sister set out to learn the secrets of her dying father, a power-hungry real estate developer.
 She travels to New Orleans to be with her family and question her mother, who reflects on a tumultuous life.

 Meanwhile, Alex’s brother is in Los Angeles, working on his movie career, while his wife is having a nervous breakdown all around New Orleans.
 It's family dysfunction at its finest, as the family must find a way to move forward.
 This is what it's like to be stuck in the web of a toxic man.

 The classic that started it all from the #1 New York Times bestselling author Anne Rice, many of whose books are set in NOLA

 Interview with the Vampire is a New Orleans novel that details the sordid confessions of the 200-year life of a vampire.
 Louis was a young indigo plantation owner in 1791, living near New Orleans when he meets a person who turns him into a vampire after expressing a wish for his company.